xlladdins/xll/docs/Excel4MacrosA-D.md

 **DELETE.FORMAT**(**format\_text**)

-Format\_text    is the format given as a text string, for example, "000-00-0000".
+Format\_text&nbsp;&nbsp;&nbsp;&nbsp;is the format given as a text string, for example, "000-00-0000".

 **Remarks**